Counseling Services

 Initial consultations are 20- to 25-minute phone sessions that are typically the starting point for receiving services from CAPS.
 During this initial meeting, you will learn what services CAPS offers and the counselor will collaborate with you to decide how to best meet your needs, whether at CAPS or within the community.

-Single session appointments are designed to focus on a key non-urgent concern within 45 to 50 minutes.
-You choose what issues you would like to focus on and the clinician will work with you to gain insight, shift thinking patterns, explore strategies to address problems, teach coping skills, and/or suggest resources for the future.
+Single-session appointments are designed to focus on a key non-urgent concern within 45 to 50 minutes.
+You choose what issues you would like to focus on, and the clinician will work with you to gain insight, shift thinking patterns, explore strategies to address problems, teach coping skills, and/or suggest resources for the future.

 Ongoing Individual Therapy Sessions

 CAPS uses a short-term model of care to address issues common to college students.
 The number of individual counseling sessions available to students is limited so that CAPS can best serve the needs of all SSU students.
-Decisions about the number of sessions that a student may have are primarily based on the student's needs, the student’s available resources, and overall student demand for services.
-Near the beginning of individual therapy, you will have an intake appointment with your counselor to review your psychological history and assess current symptoms.
+Decisions about the number of sessions a student may have are primarily based on the student's needs, available resources, and overall student demand for services.
+Near the beginning of individual therapy, you will have an intake appointment with your counselor to review your psychological history and assess your current symptoms.
 At the intake session, you and your clinician will also determine a treatment plan that may include other services at CAPS or an outside referral.
 Follow-up appointments for individual therapy may be made with your counselor at the end of each session.

 Relationship Counseling